 Equipment needs - The employee and manager will review the physical workspace needs and the appropriate location for the telework.

-Tax and other legal implications - The employee must consult with the fiscal officer to determine any tax or legal implications under IRS, state and local government laws, and/or restrictions of working out of a home-based office.
+Tax and other legal implications - The employee must consult with the Fiscal Officer to determine any tax or legal implications under IRS, state and local government laws, and/or restrictions of working out of a home-based office.
 Responsibility for fulfilling all obligations in this area rests solely with the employee.

 If the employee and manager agree, and receive approval from the Director, a draft telecommuting agreement will be prepared and signed by the following parties.